-Import - To edit your video you first need to transfer the files to you a computer.
+Import -- to edit your video you first need to transfer the files to you a computer.
 This can be done simply by connecting your camera to a USB port and downloading the files.
-You then need to import the footage into a desired editing program.
+You then need to import the footage in to a desired editing program.
 Once the files have been imported you can start editing your project.

-Cut - During filming you will most likely capture footage that you will not want in the final product.
+Cut -- during filming you will most likely capture footage that you will not want in the final product.
 The cut feature allows you to slice the footage in to smaller bits.
-Once the footage has been condensed to all of the parts that you want, you can rearrange the sequence to follow the outline of your script.
+Once the footage has been condensed to all of the parts that you want you can rearrange the sequence to follow the outline of your script.

-Transitions - Now that your footage has been cut in to smaller parts, you will need to determine how you would like to change between clips.
-This known as a transition.
-There are many different types of transitions from which to choose, such as fades, wipes, slides, and dissolves.
-There will be an option menu in the editing software that you are using to explore the transition options.
-Try each transition to determine what works best in your video and remember to keep it simple.
-Videos with too many transitions look unprofessional.
+Transitions -- now that your footage has been cut in to smaller parts you will need to determine how you would like to change between clips, this known as a transition.
+There are many different types of transitions to choose from.
+(Fades, Wipes, Slides, Dissolves) There will be an option menu in the editing software that you are using, just try each transition to determine what works best in your video.
+Just as a note, the simpler the better!
+Videos with too many transitions look amateurish!

-B-roll - is a technique of cutting away from the main video track to show additional footage or still images.
+B-roll -- a technique of cutting away from the main video track to show additional footage or still images.
 The audio track of the original clip continues as you cut to the other shots.
-The purpose of b-roll is to enhance visual appeal, as maintaining one camera angle for an extended period of time is not interesting to the viewer.
-B-roll also provides viewers with a visual representation to which the subject is referring.
-B-roll requires a lot of extra footage and pictures to be taken.
+The purpose of b-roll is to enhance visual appeal; maintaining one camera angle for an extended period of time is not interesting to the viewer.
+B-roll also provides viewers with a visual representation of what the subject is referring to.
+This requires a lot of extra footage and pictures to be taken.
 As you're planning your video, think of what potential b-roll images would be appropriate for each particular scene.
+STILLS

-Titles - are introductory slides of text that appear in the beginning of the movie and at the start of each chapter.
+Titles -- are introductory slides of text that appear in the beginning of the movie and at the start of each chapter.
 The slide displays the name of the movie in the opening sequence and then provides informational text throughout.

-Audio Track - To make you video more dynamic, you should consider adding music on top of the footage.
+Audio Track -- to make you video more dynamic, you should consider adding music on top of the footage.
 Music creates a mood that will enhance a scene.